 Proper online PC gaming on the other hand is only a recent thing for me, which all started in October 2006 when I found EVE Online after being showed it by a couple of friends.
 A slight unhealthy obsession followed, forcing a lengthy hiatus from the game (before eventually cancelling altogether).
-However, after building my current gaming rig – The Almighty Bear – in September 2009 – most of my current activities started up properly.
+However, after building my first proper gaming rig in September 2009 – dubbed The Almighty Bear – most of my current activities started up properly.

 YouTubing and Streaming

-Video editing and gameplay videos is still quite a new thing to me, however YouTubing is not, as I created my account back in June 2006 for browsing, and for uploading some very bad quality webcam videos of the bears.
+Video editing and gameplay videos is still quite a new thing to me, however YouTubing is not, as I created my account back in June 2006 for browsing, and for uploading some very bad quality webcam videos.
 I first started uploading proper videos in January 2009, with a “camera LP” of the boss battles in Japanese Pokémon Platinum.
-While the camera (and eventually camcorder) quality videos stayed until December, properly recorded gameplays cropped up in between and eventually became full-stage in 2010.
+While the camera (and eventually camcorder) quality videos stayed until December, properly recorded gaming videos cropped up in between and eventually became full-stage in 2010.

 I purchased a Blackmagic Intensity Pro in mid-2010 and moved into streaming and creating videos of various Xbox games.
 Over the next couple of years, I started to dabble into PC gaming videos; and in 2012 switched fully to PC gaming, having become disencouraged by console gaming.
 Well, that and I kind of loaned out my console for an event and never really bothered to get it back afterwards.